Final Examination / Deposit

 Students are not eligible to take the Final Examination (thesis defense) until two full semesters (including summers) have been completed following the Preliminary Exam.
 Students must be enrolled in thesis research (ME69900) during the semester prior (CAND 992 or 993), or semester of (CAND 991), the Final Examination.
 Please see below for information on how to register for the final exam.

-Please note: If a student completes the Preliminary Exam after the semester deadline, it is recorded as being completed in the following semester.
+Please note: If a student completed the Preliminary Exam after the semester deadline, it was recorded as being completed in the following semester.
 (For example, a student completes the prelim on August 9, 2021, after summer semester ended.
 The prelim is recorded as being completed in the Fall 2021 semester, in which the student must also be registered for research.
 But, the student will also need to be registered for Spring 2022 and Summer 2022, before they can schedule their Final Exam in Fall 2022 semester.)

 Registration for the Final Exam

 The final exam must be held according the deadlines established by the Graduate School for that particular semester.
 To schedule a final examination (thesis defense), go to myPurdue's Plan of Study generator, and complete Form 8: Request for Appointment of the Examining Committee.
 Your Form 8 must be electronically submitted at least three weeks prior to the Final Exam Date.
 A copy of the thesis should be submitted to the Examining Committee members at least two weeks before the examination date.